loris-verga/TheDualityOfSimilarity/_includes/intro.md

 We first look at how subreddit embedding distances relate to the sentiment of the hyperlinks they exchange.<br>
 Roughly **10% of all links** in the dataset are negative, enough to notice patterns without depicting Reddit as a civil war.

+**Are positive and negative links present at different distances?**
 <ul data-tabs-4>
   <li><a data-tabby-default href="#authorship_sentiment" style="color: #FF4500;">Authorship (Embeddings) Distance</a></li>
   <li><a href="#stylometric_sentiment" style="color: #FF4500;">Stylometric Distance</a></li>